 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-The liquid does not need to be refrigerated; however, it should be stored in a cool place.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+The oral solution does not need to be refrigerated; however, it should be stored in a cool place.

 In case of emergency/overdose

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 Keep a supply of lamivudine on hand.
 Do not wait until you run out of medication to refill your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 - Epzicom® (containing Abacavir, Lamivudine)